Posts Tagged ‘Art’

 The best view in NYC

-The Rockerfeller Centre in New York City is one of the world’s largest complexes covering around 22 acres and consisting of 19 huge comercial complexes including the 70 floor GE Building and world famouse Radio City Music Hall.
+The Rockerfeller Centre in New York City is one of the world’s largest complexes covering around 22 acres and consisting of 19 huge commercial complexes including the 70 floor GE Building and world famous Radio City Music Hall.
 The centre was built in the early 1930’s and has some of the most incredible examples of modern art deco artwork and design seen anywhere in the world.
 1987 saw the entire complex declared a National Historic Landmark on the USA national register.
-The Lower Plaza is a famous meeting place and is a place of celebration during many special days during the year, expecially around christmas when the huge Christmas Tree is illuminated and plaza is turned into a giant ice skating ring.
+The Lower Plaza is a famous meeting place and is a place of celebration during many special days during the year, especially around christmas when the huge Christmas Tree is illuminated and plaza is turned into a giant ice skating ring.
 The plaza is also an important venue during the US elections, where plaza is used for television vote counting.
 Many people go to the top of the Empire State Building for the best view of New York, but in our opinion they pick the wrong building.
-The Rockefeller offers much more spectacular views- sure you are not quiet as high but you get a magnificent view of Central Park and lower Manhattan, expecially of the Empire State Building, twilight is quiet spectacuar.
+The Rockefeller offers much more spectacular views- sure you are not quiet as high but you get a magnificent view of Central Park and lower Manhattan, especially of the Empire State Building, twilight is quite spectacular.